 Influencer fraud can be bad for your brand in several ways, with one of the biggest impacts being financial.
 Fake influencers can seriously deplete your funds and produce no results.
-One Points North Group analysis found that a very well known company spent $600,000 on impressions that were either not seen or seen by fake followers for two of their brands.
+One Point North Group analysis found that a very well-known company spent $600,000 on impressions that were either not seen or seen by fake followers for two of their brands.

 Spotting Fake Influencers